 Reason for registering – to find & contact jobseekers who have published their CVs.

-Employers registered (on December 31st 2014) – around 3 000.
+Employers registered (on the last day of 2015) – around 6 000.

-Job vacancies on EURES site, by country
+Job vacancies on the EURES site, by country

-The number of job vacancies in a given country depends on many factors, including the size and characteristics of its labour market.
-The degree of transparency of those vacancies in turn depends on the different labour market actors and how they make the job vacancies available online.
-In many countries the PES have a role to play in this regard, inviting other actors such as private employment services and temporary work agencies, to share job vacancies on a common site.
-Where they are considered attractive and performing, they may attract more job vacancies.
+The many factors influencing the number of job vacancies in a country include the size and characteristics of its labour market.
+Whether it is easy to locate those vacancies depends on the various labour market players and how they publicise the vacancies online.
+In many countries, public employment services call on other organisations, such as private employment services and temporary work agencies, to post vacancies on a shared site.
+Sites that look attractive and get results may attract more vacancies.

-Average visits to EURES site by country (2014)
+Average visits to EURES site by country (2015)

-Monthly visits to EURES website (2014)
+Monthly visits to the EURES website (2015)

 Human EURES network